 METHODS

-An abbreviated version of the 2014-2015 survey was distributed both electronically and in paper form during the 2016 End of the Year and Awards Night.
-Survey responses, event attendance rate, as well as subjective observations were compared between the 2014-2015 and 2015-2016 academic years, providing direct and indirect measures of the identified gaps assessed.
+An abbreviated version of the 2014-2015 survey was created, removing questions that assessed very specific topics of discussion in order to make the length more manageable.
+The abbreviated surveys assessed; number of group events, communication between parties, mentorship content and overall satisfaction, knowledge of resources, as well as several comment areas throughout the survey for students or mentors to expand on their answers.
+This survey was distributed both electronically and in paper form during the 2016 End of the Year and Awards Night.
+Descriptive analysis of the results are presented as described below, with the intent of creating a foundation for future, more rigorous, analysis of program function to occur.

+Survey responses, event attendance rate, as well as subjective observations were compared between the 2014-2015 and 2015-2016 academic years, providing indirect measures of assessment for the identified gaps.
 Survey response rates and attendance at program wide events were compared to assess program engagement and student attendance.
 Reasons for not attending provided by students were also taken into account.

-Level of understanding of the VMP was assessed by looking at mentors and second year coordinators’ knowledge of available resourcesgroups’ social media engagement, and subjective analysis of survey comments and content of award nominations.
+Level of understanding of the VMP was assessed by mentors and second year coordinators’ indicating yes or no to knowledge of available resources, as had been assessed in previous years.
+Groups’ social media engagement, survey comments, and content of award nominations, were also subjectively reported.

 Issue identification and resolution was assessed by quantifying the issues identified on mid-year surveys, as well as knowledge of available resources for groups to access.